BENNY881019/open-source-/README.md

 # Bubble game & Spelling Bee
- We use css js HTML to make spelling bee and bubble game.
+ We use css js HTML to make spelling bee game and bubble game.
  The structure of the website we use is Bootstrap.